-GameToSpeech is a PhD project initiated by David Libeau.
+GameToSpeech was a PhD project initiated by David Libeau.
 This research project aims to increase the accessibility of live streamed gaming by generating audio description in real-time.

 Here is a small video explaining the project: (Please note that this video was designed to be fully understandable with only audio)